becker-medical-library/pure-rss-wp-fix/README.md

 ### OR

-- Add a WordPress 'Custom HTML Block' on the target pages of interest and place the contents of the `wp-rss-fix-embeddable.js` file there, wrapped with `<script>` tags.
-The primary difference is that the embeddable version uses an obnoxious nexting of `if` conditional statements due to WordPress' escaping/encoding of the `&&` comparison operator when attempting to combine conditions in one line.
+- Add a WordPress 'Custom HTML Block' on the target pages of interest and place the contents of the `wp-rss-fix-embeddable.js` file there, wrapped with `<script>` tags. <u>The primary difference is that the embeddable version uses an obnoxious nexting of `if` conditional statements due to WordPress' escaping/encoding of the `&&` comparison operator when attempting to combine conditions in one line</u>.
 Working example below:

 ```javascript
 <script>